CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 ## ./server

 This is where the ultra-light frontend server lives.
-Its only function is to render the React app in response to a request
+Its primary function is to render the React app in response to a request

 ## ./lib